Loïc Féry

 Loïc Féry (born 15 March 1974) is a French businessman.
 He worked as a financial trader in Hong Kong and the City of London from 1997 to 2007, for Société Générale and Crédit Agricole.
-He founded the investment firm Chenavari in 2007 and became the owner of football club FC Lorient in 2009.
+He founded the investment firm Chenavari in 2007.
+He became the owner and president of FC Lorient in 2009, selling the club in 2026 while remaining president.

 Early life and education

 Féry was born in Nancy.
 He grew up in Pont-à-Mousson, also in Lorraine, where his parents were teachers; his father in physical education, his mother in mathematics.
 He achieved a Bac C (now Baccalauréat scientifique) with the mention très bien grade.
 He attended the Lycée du Parc school in Lyon and the HEC Paris.

 Aged 19, Féry took a year out of his studies after his first year to lead a telematics project in Eastern Europe, having won a competition.
 He then had a six-month internship in a trading room.